gzm55/ansible-smart-ssh-pipelining-role/README.md

 and enable ssh pipelining for all other meghods.
 Having a remote host without 'sudo' command, we also enable pipelining, cause a become-task will always fail in this scenario.

+This role does not require remote machines having a python executable, and can be safely used before seeding the machines.

 Requirements
 ------------